 Hello and welcome to my site!
 I am an occupational therapist, restorative flow yoga & meditation teacher and integrative wellness practitioner.
 I help people look after their minds, take better care of their bodies and support them on their journey to living a more connected, calmer, and richer life.

-I combine a bunch of evidenced-based mind-body methods, psychological focused strategies and my holistic Whole Life Wellness Model to help support and enhance an individual’s wellbeing, whhilst inspiring them to do more of the things they LOVE.
+I combine a bunch of evidenced-based mind-body methods, psychological focused strategies and my holistic Whole Life Wellness Model to help enhance an individual’s wellbeing, & support and inspire them to do more of the things they LOVE.

 I use a gentle, holistic approach that is heart-led, scientifically based and supports lasting neuro-physiological change.